FREDERICK E. HART

 In 1995 Frederick Hart created and donated a portrait of Ruby Middleton Forsythe honoring the African American educator who taught in a one-room schoolhouse near Hart’s family home in South Carolina.

 During the last years of his life Hart mentored Mikael F. Sogoian, a sculptor who would go on to become an accomplished artist in his own right.
-He credited Hart as not only a wonderful teacher but also “a brilliant philosopher.”
+He credited Hart as a wonderful teacher and “a brilliant philosopher.”

 Hart’s life-size portrait of former President Jimmy Carter unveiled in Atlanta in 1994.